-11 https://ec.europa.eu/regional_policy/en/information/publications/factsheets/2018/simplification-handbook-80-simplification-measures-in-cohesion-policy-2021-2027
+12 https://ec.europa.eu/regional_policy/en/information/publications/factsheets/2018/simplification-handbook-80-simplification-measures-in-cohesion-policy-2021-2027

-Simplification measure Details Real time reporting instead of annual reports Annual reports and progress reports will be discontinued.
-Instead, dialogue between EC and MSs will focus on resolving issues.
+Simplification measure Details Incorporation of the single audit principle There will be a maximum of one audit per project below EUR 400 000.
+Other projects can be audited a maximum once a year.
+Introduction of risk-based cost verification The verification of costs will be risk-based, instead of covering 100% of operations.
+Managing Authorities will carry out formal programme risk-assessments.
+Real time reporting instead of annual reports Annual reports and progress reports will be discontinued.
+Instead, dialogue between the EC and the MS will focus on resolving issues.
 Reporting will be based on real-time data provided in Open Data Platform.
-Exception from reporting of irregularities below EUR 10,000 No distinction is made between programme-level irregularities and project- level ones as regards a threshold for reporting, which will be increased to EUR 10 000.
+Exception from reporting of irregularities below EUR 10,000 No distinction is made between programme-level irregularities and project-level ones as regards a threshold for reporting, which will be increased to EUR 10 000.

-Source: interview with DG REGIO; Simplification Handbook, 80 simplification measures in cohesion policy 2021-202712; TT analysis.
+Source: interview with DG REGIO; Simplification Handbook, 80 simplification measures in cohesion policy 2021-202713; TT analysis.